tecoholic/ner-annotator/README.md

 > [!WARNING]
 > NER Annotator should be considered deprecated as it is no longer maintained actively.
-> However, the version hosted online and the desktop applications available as download are perfectly usable.
+> However, the version hosted online and the desktop applications are perfectly usable.
 >
 > If you are looking for an actively maintained NER tagging software, try [Label Studio](https://github.com/HumanSignal/label-studio)